skellis46/slipbox/artistic research and ecosystems.md

 	+ eco-somatics
 To what extent ought I practice what I preach and do it within the context of the journal article?

+Noting that it's _easier_ to find theoretical work to be in relation with.
+It's there.
+It's desk work.
+It's more tangible (which is ironic given body in performance work?) use of word 'traceability' in Vis [[artistic research and traceability]] -- useful as I describe the map?

 Which of Schiesser's [[five main positions on practice research]] is this writing based on?

 > Whatever we say, we’re always talking about ourselves.